The word the Biden administration won't use when it comes to the border? 'Crisis'

 While numbers have been increasing at the border for months, particularly of unaccompanied children (UACs) and family units, they have spiked since President Biden took office.
 The number of UACs in custody has tripled in recent weeks, while there were more than 100,000 migrant encounters in February.

-Critics have blamed the dramatic liberalizing of immigration policy and rollback of Trump-era border protections for encouraging the flow, and removing the tools that allow migrants to be kept out or returned to their home countries.
+Critics have blamed the dramatic liberalizing of immigration policy and rollback of Trump-era border protections for encouraging the flow and removing the tools that allow migrants to be kept out or returned to their home countries.

-The Biden administration has claimed it is moving to replace the "cruelty" of the prior administration with a more "humane" system, and warned that that will take time.
+The Biden administration has claimed it is moving to replace the "cruelty" of the prior administration with a more "humane" system and warned that will take time.
 But it has refused to acknowledge that there is in fact a "crisis" -- preferring instead to describe it as a "challenge."

 "I think that the -- the answer is no. I think there is a challenge at the border that we are managing, and we have our resources dedicated to managing it," DHS Secretary Alejandro Mayorkas said last week.